jj49411/CV/README.md

 **NabiLondon** (April 2019 - October 2019)
 *Sales Representative*
+- Demonstrated powerful communication skills by efficiently guiding potential clients through the sales process.
+- Executed all presentations, ordering, inventory, sales, planning and delivering of products.
+- Maintaining brand image and store sales goals.

 **Sanyukta Shrestha** (October 2018 - January 2019)
 *Studio and Marketing Assistant (Internship)*
+- Responsible for developing targeting and brand awareness strategies.
+- Participated in conducting market research, analyzing the results and drawing conclusions.
+- Supporting the in-house marketing and design team by coordinating and collating content.
+- Updating and maintaining the marketing department’s documentation and databases.

 ## Hobbies